linto-ai/linto-stt/whisper/README.md

 ### Model(s)

-LinTO-STT-Whisper works with a Whisper model to perform Automatic Speech Recognition, which must be in the PyTorch format.
+LinTO-STT-Whisper works with a Whisper model to perform Automatic Speech Recognition.
+If not downloaded already, the model will be downloaded when calling the first transcription, and can occupy several GB of disk space.

 #### Optional alignment model (deprecated)

-It can also work with a wav2vec model to perform word alignment.
+LinTO-STT-Whisper has also the option to work with a wav2vec model to perform word alignment.
 The wav2vec model can be specified either
 * (TorchAudio) with a string corresponding to a `torchaudio` pipeline (e.g. "WAV2VEC2_ASR_BASE_960H") or
 * (HuggingFace's Transformers) with a string corresponding to a HuggingFace repository of a wav2vec model (e.g. "jonatasgrosman/wav2vec2-large-xlsr-53-english"), or